You know that guy who eats every two hours and never seems to gain weight? I'm not that guy. And I doubt you are.

 Like I said, you have to find a plan that you believe in, and that you are consistent with, to make continual progress.

-If you like this topic you will love my new e-book coming out soon.
-It's called "Nutrition Hacks for the Busy Professional".
+If you like this topic you will love my e-book called "Nutrition Hacks for the Busy Professional".

 So sign up today so you don't miss out.